sh-arky/Instacart_Basket_Analysis/README.md

 ## Tools

 The analysis for this project was conducted exclusively in MS Excel and Python Jupyter.
-Libraries used include
+Libraries used include:

   - Pandas